A mortgage is a loan secured against your home. Your home may be repossessed if you do not keep up repayments on your mortgage.

-It’s usually the case that placing your first foot on the property ladder is the most difficult step of them all.
+It’s usually the case that placing your first foot on the property ladder is the most challenging step of them all.
 First-time buyers seeking a mortgage can be overwhelmed by different options and confusing terms.
-They are more likely to commit to a mortgage that doesn’t work best for them and make costly mistakes.
+As a result, they are more likely to commit to a mortgage that doesn’t work best for them and make costly mistakes.

 The most popular types of first-time buyer mortgages are: